AnonymousR2021/Score-Purified-Fusion/README.md

 We adopt the Swin-Large (window size = 12) backbone for feature extraction.

+Our model is ./models/swin_transformer_our_46.3.py, the ./models/swin_transformer.py is the original GeminiFusion method.

+Training:
 CUDA_VISIBLE_DEVICES=0,1,2 \
 python -m torch.distributed.launch --nproc_per_node=3 --use_env main.py \
 --backbone swin_large_window12 \